• Literature Hero New

 Connecting to New York City

 While it offers the atmosphere and intimacy of a small college, Eugene Lang College is part of The New School, a major progressive university in New York City.
-The Literature concentration connects you to this world capital of literature, publishing, and media through:
+The Literature and Critical Analysis concentration connects you to this world capital of literature, publishing, and media through:

 • Class visits by well-known writers, literary publishers, practicing lawyers, archivists, and other New York City professionals